selidrium/email-phishing-app/README.md

 A full-stack, modern application for detecting and analyzing potential phishing emails by uploading `.eml` files.
 Designed for security teams, IT admins, and researchers, it provides deep analysis, risk scoring, and actionable threat intelligence for every email and attachment.

+**Current Version**: v1.0.0 - Stable version with logging and debug features

 ---

 ## Features